ElliottYan/RefuteBench/README.md

 </h1>

+## Dependency

+## Tutorial
+Bash scripts for reproduce our results can be found in "scripts/".
+Our implementation is mostly based on OPENAI api and VLLM.
+For open-source models like LLaMA-2 family, Mistral and Alpaca, we use VLLM to first serve the model and then send queries to the server.
+For close-source models like ChatGPT, GPT4 and Claude-2, we directly send queries to Offical API endpoints.

 ## 💡 Note
 Data and code will be uploaded within the next few days.
 Stay tuned!
+[Update 2024.3.7] We upload code and scripts to reproduce our benchmark.

 [Update 2024.2.29] The data is uploaded in data/*.
 Our benchmark contains three tasks, namely machine translation, question answering and email writing.
 Then, we have two scenarios: single-feedback and multi-feedback.